euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 P(undesired\;outcome) = 1-p
 $$

-Then to get how likely is to get $y$ desired outcomes from $n$-trials, the likelihood of $n-y$ also has to be computed, or else the result would be to compute the likelihood
+Then to get how likely is to get $y$ desired outcomes from $n$-trials, the likelihood of $n-y$ also has to be computed, or else the result would be to compute the likelihood of a desired outcome **at least** $y$ times.

+> image probfuncbino

 #### **Poisson Distribution**